junxit/us-congress-code/title-02/chapter-2/sec-25a.md

 ### References in Text

 The District of Columbia Election Act, referred to in subsecs. (a) and (b)(1), is act Aug.
 12, 1955, ch.
 862, 69 Stat.
-699, as amended, which is not classified to the Code.
+699, which is not classified to the Code.

 ### Statutory Notes and Related Subsidiaries